 “Qianyuhao” Bus: Unified fare of 15 RMB (~2.1 USD) per person.
 Check schedules and buy tickets via the Didi app.

-Practical Tips & Etiquette
+Practical Tips & Etiquette for Your China Trip to Qiandao Lake

 - Safety Tips: Always wear life jackets during boating, kayaking, or rafting.
 The water is very deep, so even experienced swimmers should stay cautious.